soundobj/lead_frontend_test_ddd/README.md

 ## Procedure

-1. Get the code.
-It should be provided to you by the persons leading the interview.
+1. Clone the repo.

 2. Open in your favorite IDE.

 3. Prepare a solution.

+4. Let Commercial People know when you are done with your solution

 ## FAQ